Joe’s Blog: Snow coming over the weekend (THU-11/23)

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-So I realize many will be in and out, watching about everything but our newscasts these next few days so the blog will be updated through Saturday so consider it a source of some updated information for you as well as my twitter/X account @fox4wx and also perhaps some on FB as well.
+So I realize many will be in and out, watching about everything but our newscasts these next few days so the blog will be updated through Saturday so consider it a source of some updated information for you as well as my Twitter/X account @fox4wx and also perhaps some on Facebook as well.

-We will will a few newscasts for you.
-Our morning news will continue as scheduled but the evening shows will be tonight at 9/10 and tomorrow night only around 11PM.
-Lots of sports these next few days so enjoy the games.
+We will have a few newscasts for you.
+Our morning news will continue as scheduled but the evening shows will be tonight at 9/10 and Friday night only around 11PM.
+Lots of sports these next few days, so enjoy the games.

 The first thing to look for when forecasting snow is will it be cold enough to support snow.
 Right now, no, but that will change tomorrow.

 So that’s the colder air that will be with us for the next 4-5 days or so.
-Tomorrow will start in the lower 20s and despite at least some morning sunshine at times it will struggle to warm much above the mid to upper 30s.
+Friday will start in the lower 20s, and despite at least some morning sunshine at times, it will struggle to warm much above the mid to upper 30s.
 A lot of clouds are expected for tomorrow with breezy conditions as well.
 It will be dry.

-That data, especially the seemingly way to wet GFS model, is still showing light snows developing (perhaps some with a brief mix) later Saturday afternoon and evening.
-There should be some melting for the 1st few hours on the pavement etc, but as the wetness chills the pavement and as the night falls, I won’t be surprised to see some slick conditions develop on some area roads especially on untreated surfaces and bridges and overpasses too.
+That data, especially the seemingly way too wet GFS model, is still showing light snows developing (perhaps some with a brief mix) later Saturday afternoon and evening.
+There should be some melting for the first few hours on the pavement etc, but as the wetness chills the pavement and as the night falls, I won’t be surprised to see some slick conditions develop on some area roads, especially on untreated surfaces and bridges and overpasses too.

 The wave itself will move quickly through the atmosphere.
 The GFS is seemingly way too bullish, as it usually is, with the precip output.
 This is sending the forecast snow totals, even at 10:1 through the roof in my opinion.